Web3-Club/Trable/README.md

 To address these challenges, our project proposes a solution that optimizes the asset conversion process and enhances users' Web3 experience.
 In the post-pandemic era, the travel industry is thriving, and Trable aims to enter this vast market by offering unique value propositions.

-## Acala asset router technical analysis

-We aim to help users who want to pay their travel fee directly through polka related asset like DOT.
-Thus transfering polka asset from parachain to USDC on EVM is our primary target.

-We utilize acala asset router to achieve the target.
-The following 6 steps describe how it works in detail.

-- 1. In our front page, users only need to select the source and target chains, as well as the token to transfer.
-As we can see in the demo video.
-Our web extension will save order information and jump to trable payment page.
-- 2. The second step is get a router address on karura network.
-In our project, we will send a shoudRounteWormhole request.
-- 3. We will pop a signature request that prompts users to sign a transtraction from parachain to karura chain
-- 4. After the signature, we will send tokens to wormhole.
-In our code, the routeWormhole will achieve this.
-- 5. After send the  token, router will be listening and waiting for VAA.
-After fetch it, the router interact with wormhole core contract。
-- 6. At the final step, user will sign a transaction with MetaMask that redeems the token on the target EVM chain.

 ### Project Introduction